emrgnt-cmplxty/automata/automata/docs/config/agent_config.rst

 Overview
 --------

-``AgentConfig`` is designed for ensuring configurability of agents.
+``AgentConfig`` is designed for ensuring configurability of providers.
 Subclasses need to provide implementations for the ``setup()`` and ``load()`` methods in order to properly define the behavior during the agent setup and configuration loading processes.
 This class follows the